 For qualification testing, helmets shall be in the same condition as those offered for sale.
 No helmet or component which has been subjected to any tests described in this Standard shall be offered for sale after testing.
-A total of five (5) complete helmets must be submitted by the manufacturer for a certification test program for each distinct structural configuration of the models offered for sale.
-Four of these samples will be destroyed in testing, the fifth shall be retained for comparison and reference.
+At least five (5) and as many as seven (7) complete helmets must be submitted by the manufacturer for a certification test program for each distinct structural configuration of the models offered for sale.
+All but one of these samples will be destroyed in testing; the untested sample shall be retained for comparison and reference.
+If different fit pad configurations are planned in order to accommodate this headgear for different size ranges, five of the samples submitted must be configured for the largest size range.
+If seven samples are considered necessary, the remaining two samples must be configured for the smallest intended size.
+Additional samples representing different fit pad configurations may also be provided at the discretion of the submitter.